rnfor-pro/monitoring-logging/README.md

 ---
 `Goto Dashboard → Manage Jenkins → Tools → Dependency check`

+Add Dependency-Check -> under name add `DP-Check`

+Check install automatically and select `install from github`

+For version go with `dependency-check 6.5.1`

 Click on Apply and Save.

 Now go configure → Pipeline and add this stage to your pipeline and build.